HLR/DomiKnowS/developer/KNOWLEDGE.md

 They can depict part-whole relationships, like the relationship between a word and a sentence, or between a word and a phrase.
 Another example is to illustrate temporal relationships between events.
 Furthermore, they can also signify relationships between the input data items and the domain knowledge.
-For example, the relationship between words based on a entity-mentione-relationship abstraction  can be represented 'works for' or 'located in', among others.
+For example, the relationship between words based on a entity-mentioned-relationship abstraction  can be represented 'works for' or 'located in', among others.

 DomiKnows' **logical constraints** are defined through First Order Logic (FOL) expressions, which effectively encapsulate the domain knowledge.
 In FOL, the basic building blocks of logical constraints are **predicates**.
 In DomiKnows, these predicates are functions that evaluate whether a given variable corresponds to a certain concept or relation.